 Open the lid and gently mix the ingredients.
 Serve individually or in a large bowl.
 Garnish with snow peas (I cut each diagonally in half).

 Transfer Nishime in an airtight container and let cool completely before storing in the refrigerator.
-You can keep in the fridge up to 5 days.
-Reheat in a pot and serve.
-The flavor will intensify as time passes.
-If you plan to serve later on, you may consider reducing the amount of seasoning.
-Nishime also freezes well.
+You can keep it in the refrigerator for up to 5 days, but the flavor will intensify as time passes.
+If you plan to serve it later, you may consider reducing the amount of seasoning.
+Nishime also freezes well, but konnyaku texture will change, so I recommend removing them before storing.
 Defrost overnight and reheat in a pot.